garciart/network-automation/scripts/ansible_notes.md

 ## Create Your First Playbook

-For your first playbook, you will say "Hello, World!", using the ansible.builtin.debug module
+For your first playbook, you will say "Hello, World!", using the [ansible.builtin.debug](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/debug_module.html) module.

+> **NOTE** - Ansible playbooks use the YAML data-serialization language.
+Since the focus of this tutorial is using Ansible, and for the sake of brevity, I will avoid going into great detail on how to write YAML code.
+However, there are many YAML tutorials and resources available online.
+For example, Ansible provides a primer on [YAML Syntax](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html).

 1. Create the playbook: